 All blogs are content marketing, but not all content marketing includes blogs.

 Content marketing is an umbrella term that includes blogs but isn’t just blogs.

 Now is the important question—how should you utilize blogging and/or content marketing?

 The answer depends on the time and resources in your arsenal.
 If you have a lot of knowledge on certain topics and enough time to write a blog for your brand (or have the ability to outsource the work), then giving customers a reason to spend time on your website is probably going to work in your favor.

 If you don’t have the resources for a traditional blog, utilizing other content marketing tools like social media might be more cost-effective than longer format pieces like this one.
 Starting with microblogging tools like Twitter and taking advantage of brand-marketing platforms like Instagram might be best for you.

 However, it’s hard to specifically recommend that your brand should go one way or the other without actually looking at your target audience and brand goals—these are simply broader, more general recommendations.
 Blogging vs. content marketing varies depending on the type of brand you have and the type of content you can produce.

-The types of content you produce might be influenced by your budget, so we recommend prioritizing high-quality over high-quantity.
-The more organic content you build out, the more legitimate your brand looks, the more your customer base will trust you.
+The types of content you produce might be influenced by your budget, so we recommend prioritizing high quality over high quantity.
+The more organic content you build out, the more legitimate your brand looks, and the more your customer base will trust you.
 However, having fewer streams of content marketing with excellent, useful content that was made with love and integrity is better than churning out as much low-quality content as you can.